Equivariant homotopic distance: Preliminaries: equivariant sectional category

-We recall some useful bounds for the equivariant sectional category.
-First, we present a slightly modified version of the equivariant homotopy dimension-connectivity upper bound, as stated in \cite{G-symmetrized} and \cite{SD}.
-Since the proof is essentially the same as the original, we omit it.
-Throughout, a \emph{Serre $G$-fibration} will refer to a $G$-map $p: E \to B$ that satisfies the $G$-homotopy lifting property with respect to all $G$-CW complexes.
-Clearly, every Serre $G$-fibration is, in particular, a $G$-fibration.
+We conclude this section by recalling two standard bounds for the equivariant sectional category.
+First, we record a slightly modified version of the equivariant homotopy dimension–connectivity upper bound, as stated in \cite{G-symmetrized,SD}.
+Since the proof is essentially the same as in the original references, we omit it.
+Throughout, a \emph{Serre $G$-fibration} will mean a $G$-map $p \colon E \to B$ satisfying the $G$-homotopy lifting property with respect to all $G$-CW complexes.
+Clearly, every Serre $G$-fibration is in particular a $G$-fibration.